threefoldfoundation/www_docs_threefold_io/docs_website/docs/marketplace/offer_resources.md

 ## Utilization Rewards Distribution

-The utilization rewards are distribute in a fair and simple manner:
+The utilization rewards are distributed in a fair and simple manner:

 - 60% goes to the farmer hosting the node
   - As a reward to provide resources to users